JJChiDguez/JJChiDguez.github.io/docs/notes/lattices-at-work.md

 ## Solving the lattice

-In other words, the private key &#x3B1; recovery can be reduced to a Closest Vector Problem (CVP) instance of a given lattice.
+In summary, the private key recovery can be reduced to a Closest Vector Problem (CVP) instance of a given lattice.
 However, any CVP instance with input lattice B and vector u can be mapped into a Shortest Vector Problem (SVP) instance by looking for a short lattice basis vector in the dimensional-(d + 2) lattice B'

 | &#x5b; B | 0 &#x5d; |
 | ---:     | :---     |